Five magnificent websites for intermediate level students of English

 Looking at the first ten Ted talks in my list, the wide variety of themes available for discussion is very apparent.

 After Jamie, I got my students to watch one of TED’s most popular talks by creativity expert Sir Ken Robinson.
-In this talk, Ken questions the way we’re educating our children.
+In this talk, Ken questions the way children are educated.
 He challenges the hierarchical structure of school subjects, whereby the humanities are favoured over the arts.
 Ken also champions to need to nurture creativity and recognise multiple types of intelligence.

-How to help students get the most out of TED talks when preparing for an online class
+How can teachers help students to get the most out of TED talks?

 There are certain steps that teachers can take to help their students gain maximum benefit from TED talks:

 Those with a solid command of English should refrain from relying on the English or first language Transcripts.
 Of course, few students are going to understand everything on the first or second listening.
 However, it’s vital for students to try to catch the main ideas without understanding all the words and sentences.
-It’s a skill worth honing.
+Listening for gist is a skill worth honing.

-Essentially, “listening for gist” means attempting to pick up key words, intonation, and other clues so as to make a guess at the meaning.
+Essentially, listening for gist revolves around attempting to pick up key words, intonation, and other clues so as to make a guess at the meaning.

-On the third or fourth listening, students may simultaneously listen to the talk and read along with the transcript.
+On the third or fourth listening, students may listen to the talk and read along with the transcript simultaneously.

 In this way, they can stop and start the talk when necessary and use dictionaries to check new vocabulary.
-Moreover, they can note down any questions if they need to clarify any language points with their teacher.
+Moreover, they can note down any questions if they need their teacher to clarify any language points.

 Hence, I pick out sentences from the transcript and present them to students in the following way:

-I emphasise key words and phrases in red.
+I emphasise key words and phrases in red colour.
 When necessary, I get my students to define these words and phrases or ask them to provide synonyms.